Shadi Ghadirian: White Square (2009)

 White Square (2009) shows various military gear decorated with a red bow.
 The photos are taken with a plain white background.
 This series is often paired with Nil, Nil due to the use of the same props to contrast the brutality of war.
 However, where Nil, Nil has war both invade and be contained by home, White Square takes the war paraphernalia out of context and contrasts the aggression of the war object with the delicacy of the bow.

 Miss Butterfly (2011)

-Ghadirian's Miss Butterfly (2011) is a series of black and white photos based on the Persian tale "Miss Butterfly" that she told to her child.
+Ghadirian's Miss Butterfly (2011) is a series of black and white photos based on the Persian play "Miss Butterfly" written by Bijan Mofid that she told to her child.
 In the tale, a butterfly, along with other bugs, is trapped by a spider and eventually sacrifices herself in order to free the others which in turn frees herself.
 The series shows an Iranian woman wearing a traditional hijab weaving a spiderweb across various openings like doorways and windows, creating a separation between the figure and the outside world.
 The photos feature dramatic lighting, with the scene lit from the outside of an otherwise contained room.
 The series explores the idea of being both protected and trapped within the home.